-A caveat: Despite the TSA approving these bags, it doesn’t endorse any brand nor is it obligated to acknowledge them during security checks.
+It should be noted that despite the TSA approval of these bags, it doesn’t endorse any brand, nor is it obligated to acknowledge them during security checks.
 To be frank, it’s really up to the TSA agents who are working on your day of travel.
-From our experience, we’ve had agents tell us to keep our laptops in our sleeves, but on other occasions, the agents made everyone remove their laptops, regardless of the bag and the signs indicating the use of TSA-approved bags.

 With the same design cues and iconic logo as the gaming laptops and desktops, this Alienware Vindicator can accommodate Alienware’s 18-inch laptop (thankfully, other sizes are also available).
 Made by Mobile Edge, the bag has a checkpoint-friendly compartment, while another has enough room for all your gaming accessories and other gear.
 Perfect for that traveler heading to E3, PAX, Comic-Con, or any gaming convention.
 Mobile Edge also makes a bunch of checkpoint-friendly bags (it calls them ScanFast) for different users, not just gamers.

 Brenthaven Collins Sleeve Plus ($50)

 Brenthaven’s Collins Sleeve is the ideal solution to quick travel.
 It’s a durable, zippered sleeve with handles and high-density foam padding for a lot more protection than you usually find in more casual sleeves — plus, of course, an easy way to pull out your computer.
 While the Collins is specifically designed for the Surface Pro 4 and even includes storage made for the Surface Pen and Surface Mouse, it’s quite compatible with other tablets and hybrids.